 Intel rates the 660p’s endurance as 100TBW per 512GB, or just over 0.1 drive write per day over the five-year warranty period.
 The 660p’s endurance is (on average) 33 percent lower than other PCIe based SSDs and roughly half that of budget SATA SSDs.
 Two hundred terabytes of write endurance might not seem like a lot, but Intel says it should be enough for most light, bursty workloads in desktop PCs.
 If your workloads are more intense, like frequent large file transfers, video processing, or workstation-class applications, other more endurant SSDs are a better choice.

 The 660p features AES-256 encryption with Pyrite 1.0 and 2.0 support, which is a nice addition for the security conscious.

 A Closer Look

 The Intel SSD 660p is a PCIe 3.0 x4 SSD that comes in an M.2 2280 single-sided form factor.
 It communicates with the host system via the NVMe 1.3 protocol and weighs in at just 5.5g.
-There are two 512GB 64-layer QLC flash emplacements on the PCB.
+There are two 512GB 64-layer QLC flash emplacements on the PCB of the 1TB capacity.